Guangzhou CTF Finance Centre

 The Guangzhou CTF Finance Centre is situated on a 290,000 sqft lot along Zhujiang East Road in Zhujiang New Town, Guangzhou's central business district.
-In that neighborhood, the skyscraper is located east of the central axis with an underground mall and connections to public transportation underneath it.
+In that neighbourhood, the skyscraper is located east of the central axis with an underground mall and connections to public transportation underneath it.
 The Guangzhou CTF Centre is part of the Guangzhou Twin Towers.
 The other tower of the pair, the 1,439 ft tall Guangzhou International Finance Center, is located on the other side of the axis and is also known under the name "West Tower".
 The Guangzhou CTF Centre is therefore known as the "East Tower" as well.
 Both towers have a similar height, size, and function, and are situated close to the 1,982 ft tall Canton Tower.

 The Guangzhou CTF Finance Centre is owned by Chow Tai Fook Enterprises, and houses the world's fastest elevators, which can reach speeds up to 21 m/s.